 There are two main factors that influence Search Engines rankings:

 On-page factors function on web pages so that the site is search engine optimized and uses basic keywords for rankings.
 On-page factors are super important for each site so that it can rank in search engines.
 On-page factors also include metadata such as alt tags and meta descriptions that are written within the HTML.

 Off-page factors are factors that help improve a website’s rank outside of the business itself.
 This type of content is displayed on social media or guest blogs.
 It can also be considered as backlinks and other off-page related content such as articles linking back to a landing page.

 These algorithms assign scores to various ranking factors and then rank relevant pages with the best scores from highest to lowest.
 RankBrain is also considered a major ranking factor when considering search engines and how they actually work.

 RankBrain is a part of Google’s algorithm that uses machine learning to determine the best search results.
 Rankbrain is the main reason why SEO has become such a complex concept.
 Rankbrain incorporates so many different factors such as location, search history, personalization, and keywords to find the best results.

 Search engine algorithms also change over time in an effort to improve search results.
 Keep in mind that the goal of search engines is to provide quality content so that their users are satisfied with search results and keep using their search engine.

-So what factors do search engines use to determine what content ranks at the top?
+If you’re feeling froggy, how about jumping into our next section and finding out what factors do search engines use to determine what content ranks at the top?

-We discuss the top ranking factors in the next chapter!
+We discuss the top-ranking factors in the next chapter!